September 10, 2019

 There are still reasons to purchase prescriptions from a secondary supplier, like if your primary is out of stock.
 And if your pharmacy is sitting comfortably in the top tier of the rebate structure, you can afford to occasionally buy discounted drugs from your secondary.

-With a service like PBA Health’s ProfitGuard, you can get cheap drugs that you can trust, increasing your profit margins and ensuring your patients’ health.
+With a service like PBA Health’s ProfitGuard®, you can get cheap wholesale drugs that you can trust, increasing your profit margins and ensuring your patients’ health.

-You also get the perk of receiving ProfitGuard’s Navigation Report in your inbox.
-This daily email serves as a sort of GPS for your purchasing: it tells you where you’re at with generic compliance, all your other contract incentives, and when you can save money by buying from a secondary wholesaler–maximizing your profit and saving tens of thousands of dollars every month.
+You also get the perk of receiving ProfitGuard’s Navigation, which serves as a sort of GPS for your purchasing: it tells you where you’re at with generic compliance, all your other contract incentives, and when you can save money by buying from a secondary wholesaler–maximizing your profit and saving tens of thousands of dollars every month.

 Want more pharmacy business tips and advice?
 Sign up for our e-newsletter.